rasjones/Flowplayer-DevKit/flash/controls/trunk/README.txt

 Version history:

-3.1.5
+3.1.6
 -----
-- Added new autoHide() external method
+- Added new autoHide() external method, for example autoHide({ state: 'always', delay: 1000, duration: 1000, style: 'fade' })
 - Controlbar is now by default centered horizontally.
 Now when you specify a widht that is less than 100% it by default is centered nicely.
 Fixes: